-Stock futures rise on hopes of pandemic peaking
+Stock futures pause ahead of jobless report

 The S&P 500 has jumped nearly 23% in the last two and a half weeks